cthoyt/cthoyt.github.io/index.md

 layout: home
 ---
 <img src="/img/headshot.png" alt="Charles Tapley Hoyt" align="left" height="60" style="margin-right: 10px"/>
 My name is Charles Tapley Hoyt (he/his).
+I'm a {{ site.current.position }} in the {{ site.current.group }}
-I'm a Research Fellow at Harvard Medical School working remotely from Germany.
-I'm working in bio/cheminformatics - more specifically using biological knowledge graphs to generate testable hypotheses for drug discovery and precision medicine.
+at {{ site.current.institution }} working remotely from Germany.
+I'm working in bio/cheminformatics -
+more specifically using biological knowledge graphs to generate testable hypotheses for drug discovery and precision medicine.

 Here's some more details [about me](/about.md) and [my research](/research.md).
 You can download my [résumé](https://github.com/cthoyt/resume/raw/master/main.pdf) or [CV](https://github.com/cthoyt/resume/raw/master/cv.pdf) or see my ORCiD page